data-friendly-space/jaws-api/README.md

 ### **Step 3: Migrate Django Models to PostgreSQL**
-**1. Generate Migration Files**
+**1. Generate Migration Files and Apply the Migrations**:
+FOLLOW THE ORDER,
-Run the following command to generate migration files for the models in your application:
+Run the following command to generate migration files for the models in your application.

-    python manage.py makemigrations

-**2. Apply the Migrations**
-Execute the migrations to create the necessary tables in the database:
+After each generation execute the migrations to create the necessary tables in the database:

+    python manage.py makemigrations user_management
+    python manage.py migrate --database=user_management_db

+    python manage.py makemigrations analysis
-    python manage.py migrate
+    python manage.py migrate --database=analysis_db

 Django will now map the models in your project to the PostgreSQL database and create the corresponding tables.